mcneel/developer.rhino3d.com/_guide_topics/cpp/your_first_plugin_windows.md

 1. *Resource.h* is the `#define` constant definitions for resources.
 1. *Test.rc* is the resource script.
 1. *Test.def* is the module definition.
+1. *targetver.h* is used to define the support Windows platform.

 ### Project Settings